 The Peaceable Fruit of Biblical Ecumenism

-In the Message to all Churches of Jesus Christ throughout the world, (See December 7) the First General Assembly of the Presbyterian Church in America (though it was called originally National Presbyterian Church) had specifically stated that they invited “into ecclesiastical fellowship all who maintain our principles of faith and order.”
-It was at the Fifth General Assembly of PCA, meeting in Smyrna, Georgia, that the Reformed Presbyterian Church, Evangelical Synod sent a communication requesting closer relationship and engagement of cooperative ministries.
+In the Message to all Churches of Jesus Christ throughout the world, the First General Assembly of the Presbyterian Church in America (originally named the National Presbyterian Church) had specifically stated that they invited “into ecclesiastical fellowship all who maintain our principles of faith and order.”
+It was then at the Fifth General Assembly of PCA, meeting in Smyrna, Georgia, that the Reformed Presbyterian Church, Evangelical Synod sent a communication requesting closer relationship and engagement of cooperative ministries.

 Two assemblies later in 1979, a small committee with a long name, namely, “The Ad Interim Committee to Discuss Areas of Agreements, Differences, and Difficulties with the Orthodox Presbyterian Church (OPC), the Reformed Presbyterian Church, Evangelical Synod (RPCES), and the Reformed Presbyterian Church of North America” was constituted by the Presbyterian Church in America (PCA).
 They would meet many times in the two years of discussion with representatives of the various Presbyterian churches.

 The Reformed Presbyterian Church of North America, citing exclusive psalmody and other considerations, pulled out of the discussions.
-The invitation to the Orthodox Presbyterian Church come up to a vote of presbyteries in both bodies.
+The invitation to the Orthodox Presbyterian Church came up to a vote of presbyteries in both bodies.
 It failed by a narrow margin to arrive at the necessary vote by both assemblies, first by the PCA and then by the OPC.
-Fraternal relations continue between both bodies with each other.
+Fraternal relations continue between both bodies.